hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 A0 [sw2]= dose;
 ```

 The modeling platform includes only one namespace `nameless` which is the default one.
-After loading into HetaSimulator the single `Model` with id `:nameless` will be available.
+After loading the model into Julia a single `Model` with id `:nameless` is available.

 ```julia
 using HetaSimulator, Plots